anglowave/x402/README.md

 ## What is x402 Agent Gateway?

-x402 Agent Gateway is a web application that enables AI agents to access paid APIs using the x402 payment protocol.
-Our shared vault automatically handles all payments, so your agents can focus on their tasks without managing wallets or transaction fees.
+x402 Agent Gateway is a Next.js web application that enables AI agents to access paid APIs using the x402 payment protocol.
+Our shared vault automatically handles all payments on Solana, so agents can focus on their tasks without managing wallets or transaction fees.

 **Live Demo**: [Coming Soon]